 Hi, I’m Jens Oliver Meiert (short: Jens, which is almost pronounced like “yes”).
-I’m an expert on web development where I specialize in HTML and CSS optimization.
+I’m an expert on web development where I specialize in HTML and CSS optimization, and an Engineering Manager at Jimdo.
 I’m based in Hamburg, the city that inspired the food.
 In the past I used to share all sorts of career highlights and personal priorities (and also photos), but here are three major pieces to know about me:

-I’ve written 13 books and booklets (you can get them at Amazon, Leanpub, or O’Reilly), some for my publisher, some self-published, most about tech, a few about other topics, some popular, many not.
-I frequently write articles, many for meiert.com, others for Smashing Magazine, A List Apart, or heise (where I still run a column).
+I’ve written 14 books and booklets (you can get them at Amazon, Google Play Books, Leanpub, and O’Reilly), some for my publisher, some self-published, most about tech, a few about other topics, some popular, many not.
+I frequently write articles, many for meiert.com, others for Smashing Magazine, A List Apart, or heise (where I run a column).
 Occasionally, I give talks.

 Perhaps my most interesting book: 100 Things I Learned as an Everyday Adventurer (2013).
 During my time in the States I started trying everything.
 Everything.
 Then I noticed that wasn’t only fun, it also brought many benefits.